LLNL/cowc/README.md

 		http://gdo152.ucllnl.org/cowc/

-(2)	Download new scripts for our COWC-M dataset.
+(2)	OR ...
+Download new scripts for our COWC-M dataset.

 	This set extends our original COWC dataset by adding labels for the types of cars.
 	These are: